paigeweber13/fine-hardware-visualization/README.md

  - manual benchmark only prints runtime for flops region
    - in other words, runtime_by_tag doesn't seem to work for more than one region
+ - sometimes make rule for `run-tests/fhv_minimal` fails with a segmentation fault, seems to be right after compilation but before running.
+Immediately running the rule again succeeds.

 ### Features to add:
  - combine benchmark in fhv with benchmark-likwid-vs-manual